19 Cool Cities Perfect for Weekend Getaways in the USA

 • The Marshall House: Featuring a popular included breakfast, a fantastic location in the heart of Savannah’s historic district, and phenomenal reviews, you can’t go wrong with a stay at The Marshall House!

-• Foley House Inn: Easily my favorite hotel that I’ve stayed in while in Savannah, the Foley House Inn is absolutely beautiful inside and out, and has a perfect location right on Chippewa Square.
+• Foley House Inn: Easily my favorite hotel that I’ve stayed in while in Savannah, the Foley House Inn is absolutely beautiful inside and out, and has a perfect location right on Chippewa Square (it also may or may not be haunted).

 The Best Things to Do in Savannah: Fountain in Square